Explore Our History

 IMPACCT publishes Politics of Poison, a study of high lead levels found in apartments throughout northern Bed Stuy.
 The findings from this study help get Local Law One passed.

-IMPACCT gut-renovated 31 brownstone row houses in Bed-Stuy and Clinton Hill, selling 11 of them to existing tenants as part of our affordable homeownership program.
+Neighborhood Homes: IMPACCT gut renovated 31 brownstone row houses in Bed-Stuy and Clinton Hill, selling eleven of them to existing tenants in our affordable homeownership program.

 2004

-IMPACCT celebrated our 40th Anniversary at Brooklyn Botanical Gardens.
+IMPACCT celebrates our 40th Anniversary at Brooklyn Botanical Gardens.

 2007

-The Dewitt Condominiums at 483 Washington became our first new homeownership opportunity, with the completion of 16 brand new, affordable condo units.
+The Dewitt Condominiums at 483 Washington becomes our first new homeownership opportunity, with the completion 16 brand new affordable condo units.

 2008